cdlib/cedilla/README.md

 ### Wiki

-The Wiki contains detailed information about the Delivery Aggregator and its components
+The Wiki contains detailed information about configuring Cedilla, building client applications for the system, and creating services.